 Now that we know how to write learning objectives using the taxonomy, we can use Bloom’s to target student products or write test questions at higher levels.

-Idea of Alignment of Objectives, Class Activities, and Assessments
+The idea of Alignment of Objectives, Class Activities, and Assessments

 How do you know if a student has reached the learning objective?
 If we state that “the student will be able to do X,” how do we know if s/he achieved it?
 Whatever we state in the objective should be measured in the assessment, whether on test questions or student products.
 Furthermore, class activities should support the objectives and assessments.